whole-tale/deploy-single-node/README.md

 # Whole Tale Single-Node Installation

+> [!IMPORTANT] If you're migrating from old <2.0 deployment there are additional steps you need to take.
+> See [Migration from 1.x to 2.x](#migration-from-1.x-to-2.x) for more information.

 This repo contains scripts required to run a full instance of the Whole Tale platform on a single system.
 This repo is based on https://github.com/whole-tale/deploy-dev, which is used to deploy development instances.